-A virus that affects deer more commonly in the South is killing deer in New York at levels never before seen.
-State wildlife officials are monitoring a record-setting outbreak of Epizootic Hemorrhagic Disease (EHD) that has been centered on the Hudson Valley.
+A virus that affects deer more commonly in the South continues killing deer in New York at record levels.
+State wildlife officials are monitoring the ongoing outbreak of Epizootic Hemorrhagic Disease (EHD) that has been centered primarily on the Hudson Valley.

 The EHD virus is transmitted by small, biting midges.
 Deer that have little or no immunity typically die within 36 hours of contracting the disease.
 The disease cannot be spread from deer to deer.
 And there is no treatment or ways to prevent its spread, the DEC says.

 Whereas deer in the southern portions of the nation have developed some immunity to the disease, the deer in New York have no such natural defenses.
 Wildlife officials believe a perfect storm of environmental conditions may have contributed to the outbreak.

 “The bugs were lifted out of the south — Louisiana, Texas, and down in that area — by storms that blew them north,” says Bill Conners, chair of the New York State Fish and Wildlife Management Advisory Board.
 “Then the perfect conditions existed up here because of our semi-drought conditions.
 The midges that carry the disease love mud.
 So our streams are down low, but the fringes are still there.
 They are mud-packed.
 The little black flies find that mud and lay eggs.
 When they hatch, they go looking for dinner.
 And the preferred dinner of that particular bug is the white-tailed deer.”

 Infected deer can appear confused or aggressive.
 They can also seem to have symptoms similar to rabies, such as foaming at the mouth, Conners says.
 Since the deer seek out water after becoming infected, their carcasses are often found near waterways.